 Jenna Acker is a professional administrative assistant, certified through the Office Administration program at NSCC.
-She can be found working alongside her two mentors, Jessy and Kimber, working towards her own education and eventual certification as an Accredited Dog Trainer all while volunteering with K9PAD as the Client Support Director.
+She can be found working alongside her two mentors, Jessy and Kimber, working towards her own education and eventual certification as an Accredited Dog Trainer all while volunteering with K9PAD.
 She joined K9PAD officially in late 2019 as a client, being matched with her current Service Dog, Oliver.
 Throughout her interaction with Kimber and Jessy and her work with Oliver, Jenna found a passion for working with dogs.
 She quickly joined K9PAD as a volunteer and became a Board Member at the end of 2020.
 Along with her education, Jenna has experience volunteering in the past with Big Brothers Big Sisters and her local equestrian facility.

 Jessy is one of the K9PAD founding members and has been involved with the program since 2016.
 Since being medically released from the Royal Canadian Navy, Jessy has dedicated her time and experiences to help develop K9PAD.